gvwilson/thirdbit/src/fiction/arecibo/index.md

 to make the observatory a reality.
 Fabbing a backstory solid enough to get themself on it cost less but required much more care.
-The trick was to leave enough gaps and icy patches to convince anyone who went digging that they were a twitch for some *other* corp, klept, or agency.
+The trick was to leave enough gaps to convince anyone who went digging that they were a twitch for some *other* corp, klept, or agency.

 They glance out the window.